Meiallu/luck-lib/README.md

 Player.create(10, 10);
 ```

-Please fell free to change the framework's code and commit it to us.
-I'm open to feedbacks and commits.
+Please fell free to change the framework's code and commit it.
+I'm open to feedbacks.